eldorplus/react-hello-world/README.md

 4. Bind the `toggle` method to `onClick` event, since the browser sends a event on button click, when that event fires, the `showMessage` variable is toggled.
 5. Define the `Button` component and `Message` component as stateless, since there is no need for them to keep state because the parent component already does that with `showMessage`.
 6. `Button` and `Message` both have defaultProps in case the developer doesn't pass in a text property, wanting to use a default value.

+#### tools

+Since we are building a ReactJS application with ES6, we want to use WebPack to bundle the source code.
+We are trying to create a workflow that covers all the uses cases and allows us to produce a production ready application, to do this we want to make sure we tests everything, and to have separate environments, one for development, one for testing and one for production.

+For production all we need is to run all tests and bundle the project code.
+Then upload it to a server that runs this project.

+For development we want it all, run the lint and tests as we make changes and bundle the code and serve it in a browser with hot reloading.

+For testing we have a lot of different options.

+- jest
+-
+For this project we are using jest for the snapshots functionality and all the snapshots tests are located in `__tests__` directory.

 #### Workflow